luomus/geoconverter_2/README.md

 **Description:** Converts GIS formats (`.geojson`, `.json`, `.gpkg`, `.kml`, `.gml`) or compressed GIS files (e.g. `.shp` inside a `.zip`) into a TSV file.
 The filename is inferred from the uploaded file.

 **Response:**
-- Returns converted TSV file, where the geometry is converted to WKT format.
+- Returns converted CSV file, where the geometry is converted to WKT format.
+Uses field names suitable for FinBIF Data Bank / Vihko file upload.

 **Example Request:**
 ```bash